 This redesign of Windset Farms’ entire product line was no small task — spanning seven products and 28 sub-brands, there was going to be endless combinations of these products in both English-only and Bilingual versions, and multiple weight/count versions.

 Redesign considerations included different bag styles (resealable polycarbonate plastic bags, polyethylene bags), net-bag header cards, shipping cases and clamshell labels.
 All the packaging is designed with premium quality production in mind, and everything must look amazing on the shelf.

 The old bag design had the label/print area right in the middle of the bag, making it difficult to showcase the product.
 You can see the new bag design side-by-side with the old bag further down the page.

-All of Windset’s products are assigned a colour, with the sub-brands inside of that family also assigned their own colours; these colours are complimentary to the product inside the package.
-Product lines like tomatoes have 11 sub-brands, and the peppers have seven, and so a complete family of hues along that master colour have been carefully considered and applied to create a common look.
-We allow these complimentary colours to shift a few degrees in either direction to differentiate the product families; there’s only so many complimentary colours for green and red produce, which many of their products are.
+All of Windset’s products are assigned a colour, with the sub-brands inside of that family also assigned their own colours; these colours are complementary to the product inside the package.
+Product lines like tomatoes have 11 sub-brands, and the peppers have seven, and so a complete family of hues along that master colour has been carefully considered and applied to create a common look.
+We allow these complementary colours to shift a few degrees in either direction to differentiate the product families; there are only so many complimentary colours for green and red produce, which many of their products are.